bts/lein-fpm/README.md

 # lein-fpm

-A Leiningen plugin for generating simple packages using [fpm](https://github.com/jordansissel/fpm).
+A Leiningen plugin for building simple packages using [fpm](https://github.com/jordansissel/fpm).

 Generated packages install a standalone JAR for your project in `/usr/lib`, a